 Although battery backup and backup prices are a tough pill to swallow, the demand for solar will rise to meet the impending environmental challenges of our time, pooling research and development budgets into funding and engineering more affordable battery backup and secure power supply backup options.

 Charging ports for electrical vehicles are emerging in greater numbers every day, and as urban centers expand in number in population size, so do the consequences of relying on old school energy production in the form of coal-based power and fossil fuel-based power.

-Solar power will be an effective one-two punch with environmentally conscious cities, who’ll increasingly design infrastructure around public transportation over personal transportation for environmental benefits and reduced congestion/Co2 emissions that traffic cause.
-Solar will likely play a huge role in making cost reduction for these make these eco-friendly urban plans possible.
+Solar power will be an effective one-two punch with environmentally conscious cities, who’ll increasingly design infrastructure around public transportation over personal transportation for environmental benefits and reduced congestion/CO2 emissions that traffic cause.
+Solar will likely play a huge role in cost reduction for these, making these eco-friendly urban plans possible.

 Residential Infrastructure, Real Estate, and Home Owner Associations (HOAs)